AdiAdya/website/tutor-chase/tutorchase-resorces/PREDICTED_PAPERS_MANUAL_MIGRATION_INSTRUCTIONS.md

 2. **Script exits on error** - Fixed by making migration non-blocking in `start.sh`
 3. **Connection issues** - Docker container may not have proper network access during startup
 4. **Environment variables** - DATABASE_URL might not be properly formatted for `psql`
+5. **Timing issues** - Migration might run before database is fully ready
+6. **Silent failures** - Errors might not be properly logged to CloudWatch

 Even though we fixed items 1 and 2, the migration might still be failing silently.
 That's why manual execution is the safest approach.

+### 🔍 Check CloudWatch Logs (Optional but Helpful)
+To see what's actually happening with the automatic migration:
+1. Go to **AWS Console > App Runner > tutorchase-resources-platform-api**
+2. Click **Logs** tab
+3. Click **View in CloudWatch**
+4. Search for "predicted papers migration" or "execute-predicted-papers-migration"
+5. Look for any error messages or connection failures

+This can help diagnose why the automatic migration isn't working.

 ---